apocalyptech/animalwellsave/README.md

 Overview
 --------

-The utility seems quite safe to use -- I've not ever experienced any problems with it.
-But make sure to backup your saves before using this!
+Make sure to backup your saves before using this!
+I've yet to encounter any savefile corruption, but it's always possible you could run into a weird edge case.

-Work on decoding the savegame structure has mostly been done by [Kein](https://github.com/Kein/), [just-ero](https://github.com/just-ero), lipsum, and myself.
+Work on decoding the savegame structure has mostly been done by [Kein](https://github.com/Kein/), [just-ero](https://github.com/just-ero), lipsum, polinet68, avengah, and myself.
 My own contributions were mostly at the beginning of the process; Kein, just-ero, and lipsum have been responsible for the majority of the save format at this point.
 Many thanks to them for filling things out!

 A complete mapping of the savegame data can be found at [Kein's awsgtools repo](https://github.com/Kein/awsgtools).
 At time of